leandrocunha526/vuejsproject-frontend/README.md

 - **Kanban** page with todo, in progress and done tasks.
 - Toasts for optimize notifications.
 - Internationalization for dates formats.
+- [Vuex](https://v3.vuex.vuejs.org/) for global state management, it serves as a centralized store for all the components in an application and with rules ensuring that the state can only be mutated in a predictable fashion.

 ## Project Setup